 Some cybercriminals will then target those victims again by posing as debt collectors or the IRS claiming to reach out about refunds that had been sent in error.
 The victims often are asked to confirm their private information (like a Social Security number or employee identification number) and forward the money to another contact.

-So what can tax preparers and payers do to stay safe as tax season approaches Tax Day just a week away?
-CMIT Solutions recommends the following strategies, all of which should be backed by the support of a trusted IT provider who has experience working with the financial and tax industries.
+CMIT Solutions recommends the following strategies, all of which should be backed by the support of a trusted IT provider who has experience working with the financial and tax industries:

-2. Follow what the IRS calls its basic “Security Six” measures.
-Whether you’re a taxpayer or tax prepare, these should be standard on all systems.
+2) Follow what the IRS calls its basic “Security Six” measures.
+Whether you’re a taxpayer or tax preparer, these should be standard on all systems:

 - Multi-layered network security that includes smart firewalls

-- End-to-end data encryption for all information at rest and in transit, and
+- End-to-end data encryption for all information at rest and in transit

 - A handwritten signature, mark or command input on a display screen with a stylus device or